The Elder Scrolls IV: Oblivion: Development

 While designing Oblivions landscape and architecture, developers worked from personal travel photographs, nature books, texture images, and reference photographs.
-Procedural content generation tools used in production allowed for the creation of realistic environments at much faster rates than was the case with Morrowind.
+Procedural generation tools used in production allowed for the creation of realistic environments at much faster rates than was the case with Morrowind.
 Erosion algorithms incorporated in the landscape generation tools allowed for the creation of craggy terrain quickly and easily, replacing Morrowinds artificially smoothed-over terrain.

-Oblivions view distance is far greater than its predecessor's, extending player sightlines to the horizon and giving views of distant towns and mountain ranges.
+Owing to a new Level-of-Detail system, Oblivions view distance is far greater than its predecessor's, extending player sightlines to the horizon and giving views of distant towns and mountain ranges.
 According to a Microsoft press release, Oblivions game world is approximately 16 square miles (41 square kilometers) in size.
 Wilderness quests, ruins, and dungeons were added to fill surplus space.
 Content in the dungeons is more densely packed than in dungeons in Morrowind, with an increase in the frequency of creature encounters, quest-related NPCs, and puzzles.
 However, the populations represented in Oblivion do not match the "thousands upon thousands" described in previous in-game literature.
 The development team decided to set the NPC populations at a level that would play well, rather than one that would match game lore, since the presence of a large number of NPCs on screen would have caused the game to slow down.

 In response to the criticism that NPC behavior had been too simplistic in Morrowind, Bethesda developed the Radiant AI system for Oblivion.
 NPCs were designed to make choices, rather than complete scripted routines, to achieve predetermined goals.
 The manner in which goals such as eating, sleeping, reading, and speaking to others are fulfilled is dependent upon the environment, the choices of other NPCs, and programmed personality values.
-For example, an NPC whose goal is to find food may eventually resort to stealing from others, if they are given the opportunity and if it is in their character.
+For example, an NPC without money whose goal is to find food may eventually resort to stealing from others, if they are given the opportunity and if it is in their character.
 These development mechanics allowed Bethesda to create NPCs who could engage in complex activities.
+This would be scaled down in later entries, due to the systems's tendency to cause NPCs to kill each other over time in response to witnessing thefts.